mrfansi/web2img/CONTEXT_CREATION_FIXES.md

 ## 🔍 Problem Analysis

-You're experiencing this error:
+You're experiencing these errors:

 ```
 All retry attempts exhausted for get_context_with_page.
 Consider increasing max_retries (current: 2) or checking for underlying issues.
+Error creating context: 'Browser' object has no attribute 'is_closed'
 ```

-This error occurs **before** navigation - it's failing to create browser contexts and pages, which is a more fundamental issue than navigation timeouts.
+These errors occur **before** navigation - they're failing to create browser contexts and pages, which is a more fundamental issue than navigation timeouts.

+The second error is a **Playwright API compatibility issue** where the code was using `browser.is_closed()` which doesn't exist.
+The correct method is `browser.is_connected()`.

 ## 🎯 Root Causes